top of page

 ~ Black Eyed Susan, John Gay, 1720

-April showers bring May flowers!
-Sweet Williams, one of the most delicate of dianthus flowers are often companioned in old-fashioned gardens with the Black-eyed Susan, a pairing that is romantically echoed in the 18th century poem, "Black Eyed Susan," by John Gay.
-In this ballad, a young maiden named Black-eyed Susan boards a ship in the harbor to find her lover, William for a final and bittersweet farewell before his ship sets sail to foreign shores and the ever-present risk of trouble on the high seas.
-After pledging their constancy to each other, the ship's captain bids her leave the ship, and William's last image is Black-eyed Susan waving farewell from the small boat rowing her back to land.
-Sweet William flowers are edible and attract bees, birds, and butterflies.
-In the Victorian language of flowers, Sweet Williams are associated with gallantry. 🌸
+April showers have brought May flowers!
+Sweet Williams, among the most delicate of dianthus flowers, are often found in old-fashioned gardens alongside Black-eyed Susans.
+This charming pairing is romantically echoed in the 18th-century poem "Black Eyed Susan" by John Gay.
+In this ballad, a young maiden named Black-eyed Susan boards a ship in the harbor to bid a bittersweet farewell to her lover, William, before his ship sets sail to foreign shores, facing the ever-present risk of trouble on the high seas.
+After pledging their constancy to each other, the ship's captain bids her to leave, and William's last image is of Black-eyed Susan waving farewell from the small boat rowing her back to land.
+Sweet William flowers, which are edible and attract bees, birds, and butterflies, are associated with gallantry in the Victorian language of flowers. 🌸 🌸 🌸 💗

 By designer Carol A.L.
 Martin, this tartan pays tributes to the beautiful colors in this favourite of old-fashioned garden flowers.